With Pinellas County's last discount theater goes the end of an era of an ice cream sundae and a movie for less than $5.

 "It's not at all that unusual that a movie will only be available to a dollar theater for a couple of weeks before the video is released," King said.

 And then there's the splashy new megaplexes popping up everywhere that charge top dollar for a movie.
 In March, AMC's state-of-the-art, 20-screen theater opened in Oldsmar just a few miles away from Main Street.

 Even Carmike is following the national trend toward bigger, flashier theaters.
 Last month, it opened a 20-screen, stadium-seating theater in Bradenton.
 In fact, industry analysts said building too much too fast was the reason Carmike found itself in financial trouble.

-King said that initially, industry experts expected that the new megaplexes would not compete with discount houses, figuring they draw different audiences.
+King said initially, industry experts expected that the new megaplexes would not compete with discount houses, figuring they draw different audience.
 But that's not the case, he said.